bootleg/ret-sync/README.md

 ### Install the Binary Ninja extension

-**ret-sync** is not yet distributed through the Binary Ninja's Plugin Manager;
+You can either install **ret-sync** through the Binary Ninja's Plugin Manager or do a manual installation.
-a manual installation is required.
-Simply copy that content of the `ext_bn` folder into Binary Ninja's plugins folder, for example:
+To manually install the plugin, simply copy that content of the `ext_bn` folder into Binary Ninja's plugins folder, for example:

 `%APPDATA%\Binary Ninja\plugins`